How to Choose a Realtor to Sell Your Home

 But without verifying the right criteria, that Realtor could be a wolf in sheep’s clothing.

-3. Vet each real estate agent
+3. Pressure-test each agent

 Choosing a Realtor means trusting someone to handle one of the biggest financial transactions of your life.

-So this step needs careful attention.
+So this step deserves real attention.

 Pay attention to how they communicate: A good Realtor doesn’t just talk — they listen.
-They clearly explain their home selling strategy and make you feel heard.
-How an agent communicates can indicate whether they’ll be reliable throughout the selling process.
+They clearly explain their selling strategy and make you feel heard.
+How an agent communicates can indicate whether they’ll be reliable throughout the process.
 If they dodge specifics or focus more on selling themselves than selling your home, they’re likely not the right fit.

 Your goal here isn’t to pick the most charming or persuasive person.